ATpoint/diffanalyseR/README.md

 - `Permut_GRanges` calculate permutation-based p-values comparing an observed overlap between two GRanges objects with the expected overlap between one of the objects and a background set

 - `res_edgeR` automates contrast testing via the edgeR QLF framework

+- `run_apeglm` is a wrapper around the `lfcShrink` function with type=apeglm of DESeq2 which automates the releveling and rerunning of the Wald test in case certain contrasts are not accessable via the resultsNames function

 - `rowScale` is a matrixStats-based wrapper to efficiently scale and center numeric matrices as efficient replacement of `t(scale(t(x)))` avoiding the double transposition which takes time with very large data such as single-cell stuff